MousieDev/COGE/README.md

 	This is basically inheritance in C without OOP

 	This makes it more easier for me and I don't have to include the OpenGL headers and basically just get done just like that.

+    GitHub:
+	VERSION CONTROL
+	Contribution from other people
+	You guys can finally see the engine's progress

     Written in Pure C89:
 	No complicated stuff, quite basic and should be very easy to port, might even work in C++...